These DIY Ribbon Wands will brighten up any day & add some colour to your outdoor play!

 There are so many ways to play with this colourful wand.
 We've been exploring which shapes you can create as you swirl the ribbons, what happens to the ribbons when you hold the wand out & turn around, & imagining our ribbon wand is a wishing wand, or a magic wand!
 Minnie has been creating circles / loops above her head, & using the ribbons to tickle toes, head, nose, etc. We've also discovered it makes a great tail, & how much fun it is to explore how high / low / wide you can wave the ribbons!
 Great for encouraging co-ordination, & control of gross motor movements, as well as spatial awareness.

-We're going to use our red, white & blue ribbons to join in our local Jubilee celebrations in a few weeks, & make another with red, gold, green, blue, & black ribbons (the colours of the Olympic rings) to cheer on the Olympic torch as it passes through our town.
+We're going to use our red, white & blue ribbons to join in our local Jubilee celebrations in a few weeks, & make another with red, gold, green, blue, & black ribbons (the colours of the Olympic rings) to cheer on our Olympic team.

 But in the meantime, I think we'll enjoying dancing around the garden with them!